APOE

 Key Functions: Lipid transport, cholesterol metabolism, neuronal repair, cardiovascular and neurological health

 APOE encodes apolipoprotein E, a multifunctional protein that plays a central role in lipid transport, cholesterol homeostasis, and neuronal maintenance.
 It is essential for the redistribution of cholesterol and phospholipids between cells, which supports membrane integrity, myelin formation, and synaptic repair in the central nervous system.
-APOE also regulates lipid metabolism in the liver and peripheral tissues, influencing circulating cholesterol levels and cardiovascular risk.
+APOE also regulates lipid metabolism in the liver and peripheral tissues, influencing circulating cholesterol levels and cardiovascular risk [R].

-APOE function impacts:
+APOE function impacts [R]:

 Lipid transport and metabolism: Mediates the uptake and clearance of lipoproteins, particularly very-low-density and high-density lipoproteins (VLDL and HDL), thereby influencing plasma lipid profiles and atherosclerotic risk.